 But how what are the best strategies for using video to train and develop Millennial workers in your company?

 A video demonstration or walk-through can be created in a fraction of the time it takes to write out similar documentation.
 And with the right video platform, you can break down silos to improve knowledge sharing company-wide.
-Regardless if the industry you are in, better knowledge sharing internally can give you a distinct competitive advantage.
+Regardless of the industry you are in, better knowledge sharing internally can give you a distinct competitive advantage.

 Give your employees the tools to record and share knowledge freely and watch the effectiveness of your workforce improve almost instantly.
 With social learning software like Panopto, subject matter experts can teach others new skills, exiting employees can document their knowledge before they leave the company, and anyone can share best practices by recording a video at the touch of a button.

 You don’t need to spend huge chunks of time and money to produce elearning videos that replace in-person training classes.
-Research has shown that delivering training content in shorter, focused bursts of information — often referred to as microlearning — is not only more budget friendly, but also produces better results.
+Research has shown that delivering training content in shorter, focused bursts of information — often referred to as microlearning — is not only more budget-friendly, but also produces better results.

 Compared to 30-60 minute training classes, shorter training videos that cover one specific topic or idea are far more effective at engaging employees in information they will actually retain and use on the job.
 Microlearning is used for teaching employees everything from hard skills, such as sales training, to soft skills like communication and leadership.
 Dive into more microlearning examples here.